-Wendy Vallee is the second grade teacher for the 2016-2017 school year.
+Wendy Vallee is the second grade teacher at Calvary Classical School.
 Wendy holds a degree in special education from Presbyterian College.
 Her experience ranges from pre-school to third grade, including five years as the lead teacher for three third grade classes at the Geneva School in Florida (a classical, Christian school), special education in the Newport News School system, and beloved second grade teacher at CCS.
 Wendy and her husband, Brent, are members of By Grace Community Church.

 Download the Paired Reading Sheet